 - Basic understanding of Linux/Unix system concepts and administration

-- Knowing how build and deployment process works
+- Knowing how the build and deployment process works

 - Familiarity with text editor